timeseriesAI/tsai/CONTRIBUTING.md

 **Steps:**

 1. **Set up gh**.
+This step is optional, but recommended.
 If you don't have gh (GitHub CLI) yet, you can install it by following these [instructions](https://cli.github.com/manual/installation).
 To authenticate with your GitHub account run:
    ```
    gh auth login
    ```
    and follow the instructions.
 2. **Create and activate a new conda environment**.
+This step is optional, but recommended.
 You will need to choose a name for the environment and a version of Python (I chose `tsai_dev` and Python 3.8, but you can choose others).
    ```
    conda create -n tsai_dev python=3.8
    conda activate tsai_dev